What Father’s Day means to us at Scenic World

 How was your childhood growing up around Scenic World and then eventually getting into the business yourself?

 Fun.
 I had a train to ride, a skyway to go on, lots of arcade games to play, a workshop full of stuff, plus a rainforest.
 We did work such as emptying all the coins out of the arcade machines but I always played them on the way round.
 So short was I when I started doing that, that I used to have to stand on the edges of a bucket to be able to see the screen and use the controls.
 I used to follow dad around a lot and do what he was doing which always seemed like the most amazing adventures.
 Fixing these machines or just standing around and watching them run, ask questions about what did what.
 It was unique.
 Coming back to work here after having been at university and then a few other jobs were totally different.
 I came back as the head of finance, I don’t need to stand on a bucket anymore.

 You are a father of three, tell us about your children growing up around Scenic World and your hopes for them in the future.

 It is a different business now to when I was a child but it is important to make sure that the kids come in and see what happens.
 They need to be involved and feel a part of it.
 You have a great luxury as a family business person that your children are able to come and see what you do all day which creates a different level of understanding between you.
 I hope they get to do what makes them happy.
 I am lucky that I get to do what I love every day.

 Any last comments about spending Father’s Day at Scenic World…?

 One of our values is “Create the Unforgettable”, and a day at Scenic World certainly gives you the opportunity to do that.
-It could be the look on each others faces as the Scenic Railway plunges into the tunnel or a quiet moment of family reflection on the board walk.
+It could be the look on each other’s faces as the Scenic Railway plunges into the tunnel or a quiet moment of family reflection on the Walkway.
 It’s really about the memory you create together.